- PrintArticle Summary

 When psychological addiction is also present, medical treatment for Oramorph withdrawal is but the first step on the road to recovery from dependence on this drug.
 Intensive, rapid medical detoxification, administered in a residential treatment setting, will not only allow the treatment team to begin providing rehabilitative treatment to the patient, but it will also ensure that the patient is not tempted to return to using Oramorph in order to lessen the impact of his or her Oramorph withdrawal symptoms.
 These symptoms will be controlled very quickly with the intensive treatment that is administered in an inpatient setting, and once the physical effects of Oramorph withdrawal are under control, treatment for the underlying causes of a patient's addiction to Oramorph can begin.

-If you or someone you care about is ready to quit using Oramorph and is interested in finding out how to best deal with any effects that may arise from Oramorph withdrawal, please call us at 1-888-658-5242.
-Our specialists are standing by 24 hours a day, seven days a week, to provide you with unbiased information and referrals for Oramorph withdrawal treatment programs that will lead to successful recovery from Oramorph addiction.
+If you or someone you care about is ready to quit using Oramorph and is interested in finding out how to best deal with any effects that may arise from Oramorph withdrawal, please call us at 1-888-935-1318Who Answers?.
+Our specialists are standing by 24 hours a day, seven days a week, to provide you with information about withdrawal treatment programs that will lead to successful recovery from Oramorph addiction.

 Detoxing, Addiction Treatment Rehab and Recovery